kimnt93/free_llm_api/README.md

 # Free LLM API

-This project serves as an interface to access the Free Large Language Model (LLM), offering an API that mimics the functionality of the OpenAI API.
-By leveraging the free OpenRouter model and a local embedding model, users can seamlessly interact with powerful language processing capabilities.
+With LiteLLM, we can access free Large Language Models (LLMs), offering an API that mimics the functionality of the OpenAI API.
+By leveraging the free model and a local embedding model, users can seamlessly interact with powerful language processing capabilities

 ## Installation
 Clone this repository and install